juju/docs/src/en/config-LXD.md

 ## Local image store remote

-Read this if you using a local image store remote.
+Read this if you are using a local remote.

 Import a 64bit Trusty image, tag it to be synced, and create the alias: